biankatpas/weather-ms/README.md

 Ensure that you include the correct `user_request_id` in the request body when using the `/weather` and `/weather/progress` endpoints.

 Note: If the `.env` file is not correctly configured or the Docker container is not running, the endpoints will not be accessible.

+## Running Tests

+Unit tests are currently under development.
+Once available, they will be located in the `tests` directory of the project.
+Please check back later for updates on how to run and use the test suite.